Hiking the Kaiwi Shoreline Trail on Oʻahu

 Kaiwi Shoreline Trail

-Alan Davis Beach
+Alan Davis Beach (Kahoʻohaihai)

-Leaving Alan Davis Beach
+Alan Davis Beach (Kahoʻohaihai)

 Go Right for Makapuʻu / Left for Kaloko Beach

-The Makapuʻu Lighthouse Trail
+Makapuʻu Point Lighthouse Trail

 Native Plants on the Kaiwi Coast

-If you would like to learn more about identifying these native Hawaiian plants and tons more, check about separate post below.
+If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide